 Recently CareerXroads had the pleasure of attending HireVue's annual Digital Disruption conference (which we'd highly recommend if you're a HireVue customer!)
-While there, we were privy to some very impressive presentations, smart conversations, and innovative work that's going on in talent acquisition.
-One part of the conference that stood out to us the most was the work that Unilever is doing in the world of recruiting automation and that was featured just days afterward in these Wall Street Journal (paywall) and Inc.com articles.
+While there, we were privy to some very impressive presentations, smart conversations, and innovative work that's going on in recruiting automation and recruiting AI.
+One part of the conference that stood out to us was the work that Unilever is doing in the world of recruiting automation.
+It was featured just days afterward in these Wall Street Journal (paywall) and Inc.com articles.

 Recruiting Automation Is Already "A Thing"